Bordered Floer homology and contact structures: Introduction

 \section{Introduction}

 A great deal of interesting and beautiful mathematics has been devoted to understanding the fundamental dichotomy in three-dimensional contact geometry: the subdivision of contact structures into tight and overtwisted.
-Overtwisted structures are determined by homotopical data and so are easy to understand.
+Overtwisted structures are determined by homotopical data and thus may be addressed by tools from algebraic topology.
 In contrast, tight contact structures do not satisfy an $h$-principle, and many existence and classification questions for tight contact structures are still open.
 Tight structures are nevertheless extremely natural objects of study, as they include the contact structures arising as the boundary of a complex or symplectic manifold.

-Many of the recent advances in classifying tight contact structures were made possible by the advent of Heegaard Floer homology in the early 2000s and the subsequent development of Floer-thetcontact invariants.
+Many of the recent advances in classifying tight contact structures were made possible by the advent of Heegaard Floer homology in the early 2000s and the subsequent development of Floer-theoretic contact invariants.
 Using open books, Ozsv\'ath and Szab\'o defined an invariant of closed contact three-manifolds \cite{oszc}.
 Given a closed, contact manifold $(M,\xi)$, this invariant is a class $c(\xi)$ in the Heegaard Floer homology $\hfhat(-M)$.
 In \cite{HKM09_HF}, Honda, Kazez, and Mati\'c gave an alternative description of $c(\xi)$, again using open books.
 This ``contact class" was used to show that knot Floer homology detects both genus \cite{hfkg} and fiberedness \cite{pgf, ynf}.
 It gives information about overtwistedness: if $\xi$ is overtwisted, then $c(\xi) = 0$, whereas if $\xi$ is Stein fillable, then $c(\xi)\neq 0$ \cite{oszc}.
 The contact class was also used to distinguish notions of fillability: Ghiggini used it to construct examples of strongly symplectically fillable contact three-manifolds which do not have Stein fillings \cite{ghfill}.

 Contact manifolds with convex boundary can be partitioned by the equivalence class of the dividing set on their boundary.
 Given a contact manifold $M$ with convex boundary and dividing set $\Gamma$, Honda, Kazez, and Mati\'c used partial open books to define an invariant $c(M, \Gamma, \xi)$ of the equivalence class in the sutured Floer homology $\sfh(-M, -\Gamma)$ \cite{hkm09}.
 They also defined a gluing map for sutured Floer homology that respects the contact invariants \cite{hkm08}.
 This map requires the Heegaard diagrams to satisfy a number of technical conditions, collectively referred to as ``contact-compatibility.''
 Establishing contact-compatibility for specific examples is difficult, so in practice, computations with the gluing map are rarely possible.
 As a result, most applications of this gluing map have relied only on its formal properties.